afs/rdf-star-notes/reif-atoms.md

 Given a descriptor `x`, we denote the subject, predicate, object positions of `x` as `x.s`, `x.p`, `x.o`, respectively.

 A _named occurrence_ is a resource associated with a "reification atom" via a triple.
+A named occurrence is a token of the reification atom (type).

 "named triple" is another possible name which may be more accessible to the general reader of RDF specs.

 ```
-    M rdf:occurrenceOf descriptor .
+    N rdf:occurrenceOf descriptor .
 ```
-where descriptor is the syntax token (RDF term) for a reification atom.
+where descriptor is the syntax element (RDF term) for a reification atom.

 ## The idea - Formalism 1 - via interpretation